cap76/AZCourse_Winter2022/docs/09-logistic-regression-gaussian-processes.md

 A variety of examples using {caret} to perform regression and classification have been implemented [here](https://github.com/tobigithub/caret-machine-learning).

 For those that want to start their own reading on nonlinear regression, a good stating point is Rasmussen and William's book on [Gaussian processes](http://www.gaussianprocess.org/gpml/chapters/RW.pdf).
 Be warned, it will contain a lot more maths than this course.
+We also have an introductory section in this work book.
+A brief primer on Gaussian Processes can also be found at the end of appendix \@ref(solutions-logistic-regression).

 =======
 ## Exercises